nealrs/wwalexa/readme.md

 }
 ```

-All other days, the feed will play a canned "we're off the air today" message.
+If it can't find a file for that day, it'll play a canned "we're off the air today" message.

 ```
 {
   streamUrl: "https://wakey.io/public/mp3/offair.mp3",
   mainText: "",
   uid: "090b085e-f208-4431-9459-0bfd5d323888",
-  titleText: "Wakey Wakey airs Monday, Wednesday, and Friday.",
+  titleText: "Wakey Wakey is off-air right now, check back again soon!",
   updateDate: "2017-06-15T06:05:02.0Z"
 }
 ```

-Since Alexa is primarily a US thing, the app uses Pacific time to determine what day it is and what to show.
+Since Alexa is primarily a US thing, the app uses Pacific time to determine what day/time it is.

 ## How to Use